 You can choose to use machine translation in cases where a basic translation is sufficient, high quality is not important and time is the most important thing.
 Machine translation only can be helpful for internal needs or when you’re only looking for just the meaning.
-Content such as Facebook, Instagram comments, responses on blog posts, or questions from customers might be a good option for machine translation only.
+Content such as Facebook, and Instagram comments, responses to blog posts, or questions from customers might be a good option for machine translation only.

-As a translation company in Dubai with long experience in translation and localization services in Dubai, we have always encountered very strange translations in UIs.
+As a translation company in Dubai with long experience in translation and localization services in Dubai, we have always encountered extraordinary translations in UIs.
 Eventually, it turns out that a developer ran a few words through Google Translate and the translations became nonsense compared to the rest of the content in the UI.
 This is a real issue – a project needs to be viewed and edited accordingly.